-A variety of visual art course offerings is available to meet the needs of all students who wish to investigate art as a means of self-expression, creative problem solving and visual communication.
+A variety of Visual Art course offerings are available to meet the needs of all students who wish to investigate art as a means of self-expression, creative problem solving and visual communication.
 All students must have one unit of art and/or music in order to graduate.
-Students may take a 5 credit art sequence in order to fulfill certain requirements for the Advanced Regents Diploma.
+Students may take a 5 credit art sequence (10 individual classes) in order to fulfill certain requirements for the Advanced Regents Diploma.

-Course Title Grade Level Credit Studio Art 1 9-12 .5
+Course TitleGrade LevelCreditStudio Art 19-12.5